Functorial relationship between multirings and the various abstract theories of quadratic forms: Preliminaries

-In the sequel, we will extend some terminology of commutative algebra from multirings and multifields.
-As expected, many concepts such that morphisms, ideals, fractions and localizations has a natural generalization for multirings.
-We treat of them and explain some pathologies that appears in the multivalued world.
+Here, we will extend some terminology of commutative algebra to multirings and multifields.
+As expected, many concepts such that ideals, fractions, and localizations have a natural generalization for multirings.
+We register that some of the results below seem to be new, or at least, unpublished.
+For other details about this subject, the reader can consult \cite{ramaruban2014commutative}.